happywlu/CroTrait/README.md

 # CroTrait: A portable tool for in silico species identification, serotyping and multilocus sequence typing of Cronobacter genus
 ![icon](assist/icon.jpg)

+## Introduction

+This is the homepage of CroTrait, a

 **CroTrait** is a program written in python and the external software **BLAST+** and **MEGA** need to be installed and configured locally:<br>

 >**[MEGA](https://www.megasoftware.net/)** (version X (64-bit))<br>